jiamanlee/jiamanlee/README.md

   *(Excel · Marketing Mix Modeling · ROI Analysis · Regression · Revenue Forecasting · PowerPoint)*

 ### Hobbies & Interests
-* I love art (painting🎨, singing🎤, and photographing📷) and enjoy innovative design as well as hiking and traveling
+* I love art (painting🎨, singing🎤, and photographing📷) and enjoy innovative design as well as hiking and traveling.

 ### Fun Facts
 * I have a 4-year-old ragdoll called Sammy, and I want to have another future pet named Collins.